Stephen Gardiner: King's secretary, conservative and absolutist

-Gardiner was a conservative and an opponent of Anne Boleyn, Cranmer, Cromwell and of any innovation in the Church, although he acquiesced grudgingly in the steadily increasing influence of the Reformation on the royal counsels.
+Gardiner was a conservative, nationalist and an opponent of Anne Boleyn, Thomas Cranmer, Thomas Cromwell and of any innovation in the Church, although he acquiesced grudgingly in the steadily increasing influence of the Reformation on the royal counsels.
 A description of his character from George Cavendish declared him "a swarthy complexion, hooked nose, deep-set eyes, a permanent frown, huge hands and a vengeful wit.
 He was ambitious, sure of himself, irascible, astute, and worldly."

-In early August 1529 he was appointed the king's secretary.
+In early August 1529 he was appointed the King's secretary.
 He had already been archdeacon of Taunton for several years.
 The archdeaconries of Worcester and of Norfolk were also added to a list of pluralities before November 1529 and in March 1530 respectively; in April 1531 he resigned all three for that of Leicester.
-In 1530 the King demanded a precedent from Cambridge to procure the decision of the university as to the unlawfulness of marriage with a deceased brother's wife: in accordance with the new plan devised for settling the question without the pope's intervention.
+In 1530 the King demanded a precedent from Cambridge to procure the decision of the university as to the unlawfulness of marriage with a deceased brother's wife: in accordance with the new plan devised for settling the question without the Pope's intervention.
 In this Gardiner succeeded.
-In November 1531 the king rewarded him with the bishopric of Winchester, vacant since Wolsey's death.
-The unexpected promotion was accompanied by expressions from the king which made it still more honourable, showing that if he had been subservient, it was not for the sake of his own advancement.
-Gardiner had, in fact, argued boldly with the king on some points, and Henry now reminded him of the fact.
+In November 1531 the King rewarded him with the bishopric of Winchester, vacant since Wolsey's death.
+The unexpected promotion was accompanied by expressions from the King which made it still more honourable, showing that if he had been subservient, it was not for the sake of his own advancement.
+Gardiner had, in fact, argued boldly with the King on some points, and Henry now reminded him of the fact.
 "I have often squared with you, Gardiner," he said familiarly, "but I love you never the worse, as the bishopric I give will convince you."
-In 1532, nevertheless, he displeased the king by taking part in the preparation of the "Answer of the Ordinaries" to the complaints brought against them in the House of Commons.
-On this subject he wrote to the king in his own defence.
+In 1532, nevertheless, he displeased the King by taking part in the preparation of the "Answer of the Ordinaries" to the complaints brought against them in the House of Commons.
+On this subject he wrote to the King in his own defence.